kratikashetty/CS547-Information-Retrieval/README.md

 ## Conclusion

 1. LSTM model performed better than the BERT model.
-2. Quadratic Weighted Kappa of LSTM was
+2. Quadratic Weighted Kappa of LSTM was higher than that of BERT Model.
+The higher the kappa value, the better model’s prediction aligns with human-graded scores
+3. Further optimizations in our hyperparameters or architecture in BERT Model could lead better results.
+4. Bert was trained for 100 epochs, training for higher numbers of epochs could also lead to better results.

 | | LSTM | Bert |
 |-------|--------|--------|